Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Introduction

-The Deep Operator Network (DeepONet) framework \cite{lu2021learning}, inspired by the universal approximation theorem for operators \cite{chen1995universal, back2002universal}, allows for learning of operators between infinite-dimensional spaces.
+Several methods have been developed for operator approximations, including Deep Operator Networks \cite{lu2021learning}, Fourier Neural Operators, \cite{li2020fourier}, Graph Kernel Networks \cite{li2020neural}, and Nonlocal Kernel Networks \cite{you2022nonlocal}.
+The Deep Operator Network (DeepONet) framework \cite{lu2021learning}, inspired by the universal approximation theorem for operators \cite{chen1995universal, back2002universal}, allows for the learning of operators between infinite-dimensional spaces.
 DeepONets have been accurately applied to a wide range of applications \cite{sharma2021application, ranade2021generalized, goswami2021physics}, including bubble dynamics across a range of length scales \cite{lin2021seamless}, prediction of failure due to cracks \cite{goswami2021physics}, and prediction of linear instability waves in high-speed boundary layers \cite{di2021deeponet}.
-More recently, \cite{wang2021improved} introduced the modified DeepONet architecture, which provides more accurate results across a range of problems.
+More recently, \cite{wang2021improved} introduced a modified DeepONet architecture, which is shown to lead to accurate results across a range of problems.
+While in this work we will focus on DeepONets, the idea of multifidelity learning for operators is universal across all operator learning methods, and ideas from this paper can be applied to other methods.

-Physics-informed neural networks usually train for one set of input parameters \cite{raissi2019physics, sirignano2018dgm, karumuri2020simulator, sun2020surrogate, psichogios1992hybrid, lagaris1998artificial}.
+Physics-informed neural networks (PINNs) usually train for one set of input parameters \cite{raissi2019physics, sirignano2018dgm, karumuri2020simulator, sun2020surrogate, psichogios1992hybrid, lagaris1998artificial}.
 By construction, DeepONets are suited for training for a whole range of input parameters.
-In addition, because DeepONet outputs are differentiable with respect to the input coordinates, the same framework used in physics-informed neural networks (PINNs) \cite{raissi2019physics}, which relies on automatic differentiation \cite{griewank1989automatic, baydin2018automatic}, can also be applied to DeepONets.
+In addition, because DeepONet outputs are differentiable with respect to the input coordinates, the same framework used in PINNs \cite{raissi2019physics}, which relies on automatic differentiation \cite{griewank1989automatic, baydin2018automatic}, can also be applied to DeepONets.
 Indeed, the work in \cite{wang2021learning} and \cite{wang2021long} extends the DeepONet framework by allowing the inclusion of physics-informed terms in the loss function.
-This can potentially eliminate the need for training data in the form of input-output pairs required to find \emph{e.g.,} the solution to partial differential equations (PDEs).
+This can potentially eliminate the need for training data in the form of input-output pairs required to find \emph{e.g.,} the solution to known or parametrized PDEs.